Fronius LogoFronius Mobile Logo

 IMPORTANT!

-To enter the password in Windows 10, first select the Connect using a security key instead link to be able to establish the connection with the password.
+To enter the password, first select the Connect using a security key instead link in order to establish the connection with the password.

 4Enter the IP address 192.168.250.181 in the address bar of the browser and confirm.
 The installation wizard opens.